FastFurios/Rest-in-Lease/README.md

 ## How it is implememted
 This little sample application consists of 3 elements:
 * the AWS Lambda service
-* the AWS Gateway configuration
+* the AWS API Gateway configuration
 * (optional) the website to demo it

 ### AWS Lambda service